 Activity 3) Forbidden City

-Beijing’s Forbidden City is for anyone who wishes to see the home of Chinese governments for the past 5 centuries.
-The Forbidden City stood as the imperial palace of the emperors of the Ming and Qing dynasties.
-It was first built in 1406 and completed in 1420 with a traditional Chinese palatial architectural design.
+Beijing’s Forbidden City is a must-visit for those interested in exploring the heart of Chinese government over the past five centuries.
+Serving as the imperial palace for the emperors of the Ming and Qing dynasties, the Forbidden City was originally constructed between 1406 and 1420, featuring traditional Chinese palatial architecture.

-After 1925, it now comes under the authority of the Palace Museum and was listed as a UNESCO World Heritage site in 1987.
+After 1925, it became part of the Palace Museum and was designated a UNESCO World Heritage site in 1987.

 Interesting Fact: The Forbidden City palace is the largest ancient palace in the world.